 Grand Rounds

-FCM Grand Rounds creates a space for clinicians, researchers, educators, and community leaders to learn together about the forces shaping primary care and community health.
+FCM Grand Rounds creates a space for UCSF Family & Community Medicine clinicians, researchers, educators, and academic and community partners to learn together about the forces shaping primary care and community health.
 Through conversations grounded in equity and lived experience, sessions illuminate emerging challenges and share actionable strategies for improving care for the communities we serve.

 Join us every first Friday of the month from 12-1 pm on Zoom.